To amend title 10, United States Code, to provide for preliminary hearings on alleged offenses under the Uniform Code of Military Justice.

 Length: 5 pages

-This bill was introduced on November 12, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 12, 2013, in a previous session of Congress, but it did not receive a vote.

 Nov 12, 2013